wo4455/NoteTaker/README.md

 ## Coming Soon
 - Functionality for editing specific notes content/title just by clicking on the note itself.
 - Search for specific notes both by title and content.
-- Idle message when there are zero notes

 NoteTaker is all about making note-taking a breeze.
 Start using it today and stay organized effortlessly.